-- 1. Notice of a meeting must be given at least ten working days in advance of the meeting.
+- Notice of a meeting must be given at least ten working days in advance of the meeting.
 Normally, all committee dates shall be set before the beginning of the Academic Year. - 2.
 A request for agenda items, in addition to standing items, should be sent out with the notice of the meeting, or at least ten working days before the meeting. - 3.
 The Secretary, any member of the committee, or any other staff member or student, may ask that an item be included in the agenda, provided that they make this request at least six working days before the meeting. - Items received after this time may be eligible for discussion under Any Other Business (AOB) (see 10 below). - 5.
-Items for the agenda may be referred to the committee by other College committees. - 6.
+Items for the agenda may be referred to the committee by other RVC committees. - 6.
 The Chair will decide whether an item should be included in the agenda.
 In cases where an item has been refused, the Secretary should provide reasons for this to the person or committee raising that item. - 7.
-The Secretary will draft an agenda for the meeting using the standard College template.
-This will be subject to the Chair's approval before circulation. - 8.
-The agenda and any supporting papers available at the time should normally be circulated electronically at least five days in advance.
-These documents should be circulated as .pdf files.
-The Secretary should also circulate any hard copies at this time, where requested by an attendee, and it is the Secretary's responsibility to check if any hard copies are required. - 9.
-Any papers received after the five day deadline should be circulated electronically, together, at least two days before the meeting; the Secretary should take a small number of spare copies of these papers to the meeting, for members who have not had time to print them and for student representatives who do not want to use up their printing allocation.
-Where the meeting is being video conferenced between sites secretaries should ensure that spare copies are provided at each location. - 10.
-Papers received within two days of the committee meeting should, at the Chair's discretion, be tabled in hard copy at the meeting, with the person responsible for the paper providing the copies. - 11.
+The Secretary will draft an agenda for the meeting using the standard RVC template.
+This will be subject to the Chair's approval before circulation. - The agenda and any supporting papers available at the time should normally be circulated electronically at least five working days in advance.
+These documents should be circulated as .pdf files. - 9.
+Any papers received after the five day deadline should be circulated electronically, together, at least two working days before the meeting;. - 10.
 AOB shall be a standing agenda item, covering items that were not submitted in time to be included on the agenda or items that have arisen between the submission date and the committee meeting.
-Any item for AOB should be put to the Chair, so they can decide whether this should be discussed in full at that meeting or dealt with at a later date. - 12.
+Any item for AOB should be put to the Chair, so they can decide whether this should be discussed in full at that meeting or dealt with at a later date. - 11.
 Non-receipt of committee papers, agenda or notice of the meeting does not invalidate the meeting; it may still go ahead.